 The porterhouse, by contrast, has an inconsistent profile with a large center bone, making a good sear achieved through even contact with a hot pan a difficult proposition.
 The lower fat content makes this cut a good candidate for open flame grilling.
 A porterhouse steak also needs a slightly greater cooking time, 3-4 minutes per side as opposed to 2-3 for a ribeye, given the large center bone and typical size of the steak.

-What about a T-bone Steak vs Ribeye
+What about a T-bone Steak vs. Ribeye?

 We wouldn’t be doing our Steak University readers justice without also talking about T-bone steaks in the porterhouse vs ribeye conversation.
 Remember how we mentioned earlier that the porterhouse has a distinctive T shaped bone in the middle?
 Turns out the T-bone and porterhouse cuts are very similar.
 In fact, the only difference between the two is size in the round tenderloin portion of the cut.
 A porterhouse will contain a large, round full cut of tenderloin.
 A t bone will only have a half circle cut of tenderloin, giving the steak that distinctive T-bone shape.

 There you have it, everything you need to know when it comes to the difference between a porterhouse and ribeye or a T-bone steak and a ribeye.
 What is the best cut of steak between the two?
 Well that depends on your tastes!
 We suggest trying both to help decide which steak is right for you.
 After all, variety is the spice of life.
+Browse Chicago Steak Company’s famous selection of porterhouse and ribeye steaks and decide which you like better for yourself.